2019 Los Angeles Rams season: Week 13: at Arizona Cardinals

 The Rams bounced back from the Ravens' loss with their fifth straight win at Arizona.
 Quarterback Jared Goff, who did not throw a single touchdown during the month of November, turned in his best performance of the year completing 32 of 43 passes for 424 yards and two touchdowns, earning NFC Offensive Player of the Week honors for the third time in his career.
 Tight end Tyler Higbee caught seven passes for 107 yards and a touchdown, while Robert Woods had 13 receptions for 172 yards, both single-game career highs for the veteran wide receiver.
-Running back Todd Gurley added 95 rushing yards and a touchdown on 19 carries as the Rams built a 27-0 lead midway through the third quarter.
+Running back Todd Gurley added 95 rushing yards and a touchdown on 19 carries as the Rams built a 27–0 lead midway through the third quarter.
 Defensively, Los Angeles was equally dominant, combining for six sacks of Cardinals quarterback Kyler Murray.
 Under constant pressure throughout the game, Murray rushed a pass that was picked off by rookie safety Taylor Rapp, who returned his first career interception 31 yards for a touchdown and a 34-7 Rams lead.
 Aaron Donald had 1.5 sacks, while linebacker Cory Littleton led the team with eight total tackles, including a sack.

 Week 14: vs. Seattle Seahawks

-Playing again at home in front of a national TV audience for the third time in four weeks, the Rams boosted their record to 8-5 with a strong Sunday Night Football win over the visiting Seahawks.
+Playing again at home in front of a national TV audience for the third time in four weeks, the Rams boosted their record to 8–5 with a strong Sunday Night Football win over the visiting Seahawks.
 After giving up a field goal to Seattle, the Rams took the lead for good on Malcolm Brown's 1-yard touchdown run with just over five minutes left in the first quarter, capping off an 8-play, 75-yard drive.
-In the second period, Jared Goff threw touchdown passes to wide receivers Robert Woods and Cooper Kupp, the latter coming with 51 seconds remaining to give Los Angeles a 21-3 lead.
+In the second period, Jared Goff threw touchdown passes to wide receivers Robert Woods and Cooper Kupp, the latter coming with 51 seconds remaining to give Los Angeles a 21–3 lead.
 The Rams offense sputtered in the third period as Goff threw interceptions on his team's first two drives, including one returned 55 yards by safety Quandre Diggs for a Seattle touchdown.
 At the start of the fourth quarter, Goff found tight end Tyler Higbee for a 32-yard gain on a screen pass to spark a drive.
 Woods caught a 20-yard pass, then ran twice for 29 yards to give the Rams a first-and-goal at the Seattle 7.
-From there, Todd Gurley scored his ninth rushing touchdown of the season, finishing the play-off with a stiff-arm of Seahawks cornerback Tre Flowers.
+From there, Todd Gurley scored his ninth rushing touchdown of the season, finishing the play with a stiff-arm of Seahawks cornerback Tre Flowers.
 Gurley finished with 79 yards on 23 carries, while Higbee led the Rams on offense with seven receptions for 116 yards.
 On defense, linebacker Cory Littleton had 10 total tackles (eight solo) while fellow linebacker Samson Ebukam had two of the Rams' five sacks of Seahawks quarterback Russell Wilson.